heizray/SQL_Project/README.md

  *Bar graph visualizing salaries for the top 10 data analyst roles; Julius AI generated this graph from my SQL query results*

 ### 2. Skills for Top Paying Roles
-To understand what skills are required for the top-paying jobs, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.
+To understand what skills are required for the top-paying roles, I joined the job postings with the skills data, providing insights into what employers value for high-compensation roles.

 ```sql
 WITH top_paying_jobs AS (